marckean/marcseparation/_docs/kids_eating.md

 ![](../blobs/reportforcefeeding/report_forcefeeding1.png)

-- Bec said *He was force-feeding the chidren but no-one has ever stopped it*
+- Bec said *He was force-feeding the children but no-one has ever stopped it*

 ![](../blobs/reportforcefeeding/report_forcefeeding2.png)